mverleg/imgarray/README.rst

 	save_array_img(data, path)
 	data2 = load_array_img(path)

-You can check out the tests for more (not a lot more to be fair).
+You can check out `demo.py` or the tests for more (not a lot more to be fair, it's a simple tool).

 Notes
 ---------------------------------------